 Yes, Xuan Kong Temple was really suspended in the air.
 Xuankong Temple was located between the cliffs of Cuiping Peak on the west side of Jinlong Gorge, Hengshan Mountain, Hunyuan County, Datong City, Shanxi Province.
 It was built halfway up the cliff, using the concave and concave parts of the cliff to cleverly build according to the situation.
 Below the temple was a cliff, and the entire temple was suspended on the steep cliff.
 The building relied on the beams and rocks inserted into the mountain to bear the weight, giving people the feeling of being suspended in the air.
 Therefore, the architectural form of Xuankong Temple made it truly suspended in the air.

 Yes, Xuan Kong Temple was really suspended in the air.
 Xuankong Temple was located between the cliffs of Cuiping Peak on the west side of Jinlong Gorge, Hengshan Mountain, Hunyuan County, Datong City, Shanxi Province.
 It was built halfway up the cliff, using the concave and concave parts of the cliff to cleverly build according to the situation.
 Below the temple was a cliff, and the entire temple was suspended on the steep cliff.
 The building relied on the beams and rocks inserted into the mountain to bear the weight, making it more like a castle in the air.
-The architectural style of Xuankong Temple displayed the wisdom and craftsmanship of the ancient Chinese people, giving people a mysterious and spectacular feeling.
+The architectural style of Xuankong Temple displayed the wisdom and craftsmanship of the ancient China people, giving people a mysterious and spectacular feeling.

 Yes, Xuan Kong Temple was really suspended in the air.
 Xuankong Temple was located between the cliffs of Cuiping Peak on the west side of Jinlong Gorge, Hengshan Mountain, Hunyuan County, Datong City, Shanxi Province.
 It was built halfway up the cliff, using the concave and concave parts of the cliff to cleverly build according to the situation.
 Below the temple was a cliff, and the entire temple was suspended on the steep cliff.
 The building relied on the beams and rocks inserted into the mountain to bear the weight, making it more like a floating palace.
 Xuan Kong Temple's location and architectural layout had been carefully designed to allow it to hang firmly in the air.
 Although no specific pictures were provided, it could be concluded from many documents that Xuankong Temple was a building that really hung on a cliff.

 Xuan Kong Temple was able to float in the air because of its special design and structure.
 The reason why Xuan Kong Temple was suspended in the air was mainly because of the support of the beams and standing trees.
 The beams of the Xuankong Temple were made of the local specialty, ironwood.
 After being soaked in tung oil, they had the effect of preservation and insect control.
-These beams were deeply embedded in the rocks, using the principles of mechanics and the rocks as a pivot point to allow the Xuankong Temple to hang on the cliff.
+These beams were embedded deep into the rock, using the principles of mechanics and the rock as a pivot point to allow the Xuankong Temple to hang on the cliff.
 In addition, there were standing trees (pillars) supporting the Xuankong Temple.
 The landing point of each standing tree had been carefully calculated to ensure that the entire Xuankong Temple could be supported stably.
 Therefore, the reason why Xuan Kong Temple could be suspended in the air was because of the supporting structure of the beams and standing trees in the building.

 It was impossible to determine the 20th chapter of the novel.